pptacher/web_scraper/paris.fr/README.md

 3. When an availability is posted on the site, you should receive a macOS notification and iMessage on your phone.

-4. Solve the captcha on the webpage opened by selenium in safari.
+4. Solve the captcha on the webpage opened in safari browser.

 5. Done.